Advertiser Disclosure

 Travel credits are applied as a statement credit.
 Image Credit: Chase

-It’s important to note that travel purchases qualifying for the travel credit do not earn Ultimate Rewards points.
-After the $300 credit is used, you earn the regular rates of 8x points on Chase Travel purchases, 5x points and a $10 monthly in-app credit on Lyft rides through September 30, 2027, and 4x on flights and hotels booked directly.
+Travel purchases qualifying for the travel credit do not earn Ultimate Rewards points.
+After the $300 credit is used, you earn the regular rates of 8x points on Chase Travel purchases, 5x points, and a $10 monthly in-app credit on Lyft rides through September 30, 2027, and 4x on flights and hotels booked directly.

 Bottom Line:

-The $300 travel credit is applied immediately to qualifying travel purchases.
+The $300 travel credit is applied to qualifying travel purchases immediately.
 No preregistering or card enrollment is necessary.
-You do not earn Chase Ultimate Rewards points on purchases that qualify for the credit, and once the credit is exhausted, you continue to receive the applicable bonus earnings.
+You do not earn Chase Ultimate Rewards points on purchases that qualify for the credit, but you’ll earn them on purchases once the credit is exhausted.

 Timing Is Important

-When you’re initially approved for the Chase Sapphire Reserve card, your $300 travel credit is immediately available.
+When you’re initially approved for either card, your $300 travel credit is immediately available.
 Any travel purchases made qualify for the statement credit.

-Once used, the $300 travel credit will be available again after your card renewal anniversary.
-Any travel purchases made once your card renewal date has passed and the statement has closed count toward the credit.
+Once used, the $300 travel credit refreshes after your card renewal anniversary.
+Any travel purchases made after your card renewal date and after the statement has closed count toward the credit.

-Cardholders who have older cards (over 7 years) may have a calendar year period to utilize their travel credit.
+Cardholders with older cards (over 7 years) may have a calendar-year period to use their travel credit.

 Bottom Line:

-New Chase Sapphire Reserve cardholders may use the $300 travel credit immediately.
+New cardholders may use the $300 travel credit immediately.
 The credit resets annually after the card anniversary statement closes.

 What Counts as Travel for the Credit?